RamezIssac/django-erp-framework/docs/source/advanced_topics/settings.rst

 Settings
 ========

-Ra have a wealth of settings that puts you in control.
+Django ERP framework have a wealth of settings that puts you in control.

 Base Models Settings
 ====================

-See :ref:`base_classes` for information on what are Ra Base Models and how they interact with the rest of the framework
+See :ref:`base_classes` for information on what are Django ERP framework Base Models and how they interact with the rest of the framework

 ``RA_BASEINFO_MODEL``
 ---------------------